belledcurve/SATAnalysis/README.md

 # SATAnalysis
-a R script to analyze question types and corresponding errors made by students.
+a R script to analyze question types and corresponding errors made by my students at hagwon and Tublet.tutoring.